 VPS performance is superior to managed hosting because you have dedicated resources.
 Your server performance provides faster initial response times because you aren’t sharing the same host with dozens or hundreds of other sites.

-Shared hosting plans don't let you know your memory limit because all of the sites are using shared memory.
+Shared hosting plans don’t let you know your memory limit because all sites use shared memory.

 You won’t know details about PHP and MySQL instances.
 There’s no way to monitor PHP performance.
 The only way you measure how your server performance metrics is to use an external tool, like Google Page Speed Insights or GT Metrix to see the response time of a respective server.
 Knowing how your server performs is a critical insight for a website owner.

 Servers located relative to your website visitors affect performance.
 When your site performs poorly, they don’t give you the online tools or technical support to find out why.